RealTimeLogic/SMQ/README.md

 ## Build instructions for Windows, Linux, and Mac

 The VcMake directory contains Visual Studio build files.
 The included Makefile compiles the library and the example program on any Linux/Mac computer.
+If you are using Windows and if you do not have Visual Studio installed, you may download the batch file [DownloadAndCompileSMQ.bat](https://realtimelogic.com/downloads/SMQ/DownloadAndCompileSMQ.bat).
+This batch file downloads the SMQ C code from GitHub, downloads the Tiny C Compiler (TCC), compiles the SMQ code using TCC, and starts the SMQ LED example.

 ## Build instructions for embedded systems